jenevans-ecoevo/jenevans-ecoevo.github.io/docs/_scicomm/experience_ecology.md

 image:
   path: /images/experience_ecology2.jpg
   thumbnail: /images/experience_ecology1.jpg
-  caption: "Pictured: tutors sitting in a circle with legs in the middle.
-All are wearing colourful fun socks. "
+  caption: "Pictured: science sock day for the tutors at Experience Ecology."
 ---

 This one-day workshop introduces Year 11 students to the world of ecology, experimental design and statistics.